zolacti/on/README.md

 Also, after a push as been made pages branch (generally gh-pages) **Settings > General > Pages > Build and deployment** should be set to "deploy from a branch" and the branch you using for pages.
 GH's [internal action](https://github.com/actions/deploy-pages) will then handle pushing the artifact up and publishing.

-Rather than redo a less powerful version of [James Ives' action for pushing content to gh-pages](JamesIves/github-pages-deploy-action) this repo just focuses actually running the zola commands
+Rather than redo a less powerful version of [James Ives' action for pushing content to gh-pages](JamesIves/github-pages-deploy-action) this repo just focuses actually running the zola commands and passes to that action for the default case.
+More advanced deployes should explicitely call that instead (see examples)

 ## Variables
 Matches the flags and usage in the Zola CLI as closely as makes sense for a GH Action (there is no serve or init)